Fortahr/cppu/README.md

   - Has a stack tracer (Windows only right now, though unstable at the moment),
   - Extra functions like showing a console screen and checking if the program is already running.

-CPPUtilities has been released under the MIT license, I do appreciate acknowledgement whoever uses it.
+CPPUtilities has been released under the MIT license, I do appreciate acknowledgement from whoever uses it.